-The Application also proposes changes to Customer Rates to reflect the annual July 1st rate adjustment incorporating: (i) an updated rate stabilization adjustment and (ii) an updated municipal tax adjustment factor (respectively, the "Rate Stabilization Adjustment" and the "MTA Factor").
-The Rate Stabilization Adjustment includes the credit to customers resulting from the use of the RSP Load Variation balance to mitigate the July 1, 2017 rate increase as ordered in Order No. P.U.
-16 (2017).
+The Application also proposes changes to rates to reflect the annual July 1st rate adjustment incorporating: (i) an updated rate stabilization adjustment and (ii) an updated municipal tax adjustment factor (respectively, the "Rate Stabilization Adjustment" and the "MTA Factor").

-This report provides evidence describing the methodology used by Newfoundland Power to modify rates effective July 1, 2017 in accordance with these proposed changes.
-The report also provides evidence on the customer impacts of the Application proposals.
+This report outlines the methodology used by Newfoundland Power to modify rates, effective July 1, 2018, in accordance with these proposed changes.
+The report also provides information on the customer impacts of the Application proposals.